 Mediacom Broadband LLC is a holding company.
 As a result, the exchange notes are effectively subordinated to all existing and future liabilities of our subsidiaries, including debt under our subsidiary credit facility.
 If the maturity of the loans under our subsidiary credit facility were accelerated, our subsidiaries would have to repay all debt outstanding under that credit facility before they could distribute any assets or cash to us.
 Remedies to the lenders under our subsidiary credit facility could constitute events of default under the indenture governing the exchange notes.
-If these remedies were exercised, the maturity of the exchange notes could be accelerated, and our subsidiaries' obligations under our subsidiary credit facility could be accelerated also.
+If these remedies were exercised, the maturity of the exchange notes could be accelerated, and our subsidiaries' obligations under our subsidiary credit facility could be accelerated, and our subsidiaries' obligations under our subsidiary credit facility could be accelerated also.
 In such circumstances, there can be no assurance that our subsidiaries' assets would be sufficient to repay all of their debt and then to make distributions to us to enable us to meet our obligations under the indenture.
 Claims of creditors of our subsidiaries, including general trade creditors, will generally have priority over holders of the exchange notes as to the assets of our subsidiaries.
-Additionally, any right we may have to receive assets of any of our subsidiaries upon such subsidiary's liquidation or reorganization will be effectively subordinated to the claims of the subsidiary's creditors, except to the extent, if any, that we ourselves are recognized as a creditor of such subsidiary.
-If we are recognized as a creditor, our claims would still be subordinate to the claims of such creditors who hold indebtedness of such subsidiary senior to that held by us.
-As of December 31, 2006, the aggregate amount of the debt and other liabilities of our subsidiaries reflected on our consolidated balance sheet as to which holders of the exchange notes are effectively subordinated was approximately \$1.10 billion and our subsidiaries had approximately \$531.1 million of unused credit commitments under the revolving credit portion of our subsidiary cre
+Additionally, any right we may have to receive assets of any of our subsidiaries upon such subsidiary's liquidation or reorganization will be effectively subordinated to the claims of the subsidiary's creditors, except to the extent, if any, that we ourselves are recognized as a creditor of such subsidiary to the extent of such assets and to the claims of such creditors who hold indebtedness of such subsidiary senior to that held by us.
+As of March 31, 2007, the aggregate amount of the debt and other liabilities of our subsidiaries had approximately \$507.9 million of unused credit commitments under the revolving credit portion of our subsidiary credit facility.
+Our subsidiaries may incur additional debt or other obligations in the future and the exchange notes are e